Central Illinois' On-Line Broadcast Museum

 WCIA Remains at 509 South Neil

-The decision was made to not develop the site proposed by Midwest Television in the 1950s on far south Neil Street, US-45 south of Champaign.
-The site was developed during the early 1960s as Par Three Golf Course and Driving Range....and the Studio Lodge Motel.
+The decision was made not to develop the site proposed by Midwest Television in the 1950s on far south Neil Street, US-45, south of Champaign.
+The site was developed during the early 1960s as Par Three Golf Course, Driving Range....and the Studio Lodge Motel.

 (YouTube)